geektrust/coding-problem-artefacts/Java/README.md

 # Unit tests

-We support only JUnit as the library to execute unit tests.
-JUnit should be added as a dependency to the build tools we are supporting, if you are writing unit tests for your solution.
+We support only [JUnit](https://junit.org/junit5/) as the library to execute unit tests.
+JUnit should be added as a dependency to the build tool you are using, if you are writing unit tests for your solution.

 For checking the unit test coverage we use [JaCoCo](https://www.eclemma.org/jacoco/trunk/index.html) as a plugin in Maven and Gradle.